Frequently asked questions

 - February/March 2020 – final list selection nominees are contacted by a Cardinal Health representative

-- April 2019 – list honorees are publicly announced
+- April 2020 – Laboratory Excellence List honorees are publicly announced

 The nomination process for 2020 will open in October of 2019 and end on January 31, 2020.
-Any nominations submitted after January 31 will be considered for the 2020 list.
+Any nominations submitted after January 31 will be considered for the 2021 list.
 Nominations must be submitted electronically using the online form.
 Nominations must be in English.
-A valid e-mail address is required for all nomination submitters.
+A valid email address is required for all nomination submitters.
 Only complete submissions will be reviewed by the judges.